Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Scarlet Knights have covered the spread twice this season when favored by 1.5 points or more (in three chances).

-- Rutgers' games this year have hit the over on two of six set point totals (33.3%).
+- Rutgers' games this year have gone over the point total two times in six opportunities (33.3%).

-- When Rutgers puts up more than 23.8 points, it is 1-0 against the spread and 2-0 overall.
+- Rutgers is 1-0 against the spread and 2-0 overall this season when the team notches more than 23.8 points.

 - The Scarlet Knights have turned the ball over six times this season, six fewer than the Fighting Illini have forced (12).